simonlotzkar/autoblocks/README.md

     - edit group hp
     - remove group from characters
     - delete group and its characters from play
-- automatically save the library to file when quitting the application, and
+- chose to save the library or play to a file (from main menu and when quitting the application), and
-- optionally load the library from file
+- chose to load the library or play from a file (from main menu and when launching the application)

 ### Currently added default statblocks:
 - Orc
+- Ancient Black Dragon

 ### Future additions:
-- save the current play environment to file when exiting the application ☐
-- load a play environment when starting the application ☐
+- add multiple damage rolls for actions ☐
+- add reactions ☐
 - delete statblocks from the library ☐
 - edit statblocks in the library ☐
 - turn order and automation of turns ☐